-The hijacking of Air France Flight 8969 hit the headlines on the Christmas Eve, 1994.
-Just before the planned takeoff, the plane was hijacked by four terrorists from the Algerian terrorist group GIA (Islamic Armed Group).
+The hijacking of Air France Flight 8969 hit the headlines on Christmas Eve, 1994.
+Before the planned takeoff, the plane was hijacked by four terrorists from the Algerian terrorist group GIA (Islamic Armed Group).
 The terrorists boarded the plane disguised as security agents.
 The plane was the Airbus A300B2-1C, tail number F-GBEC.

-At the same time, the Algerian military felt suspicious of noticing that the Air France flight 8969 appeared to have an unauthorized delay, so they began surrounding the aircraft.
+Simultaneously, the Algerian military felt suspicious of noticing that the Air France flight 8969 appeared to have an unauthorized delay, so they began surrounding the aircraft.
 Operators from the Algerian Special Intervention Group (GIS) were present at the scene.
-Upon seeing the GIS operators, gathering outside the plane, one of the terrorists shouted “taghut,” an Arabic word for “infidel.”
+Upon seeing the GIS operators gathering outside the plane, one of the terrorists shouted “taghut,” an Arabic word for “infidel.”
 Immediately, the crew onboard knew those guys were terrorists.

-At first, other people on board didn’t have any suspicion because the alleged security agents got onto the plane and regularly started to check passports.
+At first, other people on board didn’t suspect that the alleged security agents got onto the plane and regularly started to check passports.
 Suddenly, they pulled out their Uzi’s and AK-47 assault rifles.
-Moments later, the Air France flight 8969 was hijacked.
-Terrorists barricaded themselves and the first thing they did was the murder of two passengers.
+Moments later, Air France flight 8969 was hijacked.
+Terrorists barricaded themselves, and the first thing they did was murder two passengers.
 To prove their commitment, they killed an Algerian police officer and a Vietnamese diplomat.

 Only 15 minutes later, the French government was notified about the hijacking through their own intelligence channels.
 French intelligence agents were already assigned to monitor Algerian military and police radio traffic where they found that something has happened at the airport.
 The government immediately put their elite counter-terrorism unit GIGN on standby.

 Enroute to Algeria